thakurtanya/kontikilabsDevelopers/doc/source/index.rst

 .. note::
    Alter NLU is programmed to maximize output with relatively less training data

-This guide is meant to explain each and every asspect of the console and, help you build a good quality training dataset for your chatbot.
+This guide is meant to explain each and every aspect of the Alter NLU console and, help you build a good quality training dataset for your AI based conversational agents.

 Understanding Alter NLU
 =======================